If you want to successfully sell your products on Amazon, visibility is key.

 - Explanatory and Unboxing Videos – Unboxing videos are commentary videos and are very popular with customers as they show what packaging the product arrives in and usually show step by step how to get the product ready for use.
 With these videos, the product features can be highlighted in-depth and additional benefits, such as cool packaging, a quick and easy assembly of the individual components or wide scope of delivery can be emphasized.

 - Lifestyle Videos – Lifestyle videos show how your product can be used in daily life.
-This type of video is especially suitable for products that have a specific purpose or solve a certain problem of the customer.
-In these videos, you should emphasize how practical the product is and how easy it is to use it.
+This type of video is especially suitable for products that have a specific purpose or solve a certain problem the customer may have.
+In these videos, you should emphasize how practical the product is and how easy to use it is.
 Lifestyle videos can also tell a short story but are generally more product-oriented and less emotion-oriented, as opposed to cinematic videos.

 No matter what type(s) of video(s) you choose to include in your Amazon listing, make sure you follow the general community guidelines as well as the product video guidelines.

-Including bullet points are not only essential for your SEO on Amazon keyword-wise, but also incredibly important to keep the customer’s attention on your listing.
-With well-written bullet points, you can persuade them to buy your product within a few seconds, or at least convince them that it’s worth spending more time on learning more about your product.
+Bullet points are not only essential for your SEO on Amazon keyword-wise, but also incredibly important to keep the customer’s attention on your listing.
+With well-written bullet points, you can persuade Amazon customers to buy your product within a few seconds – or at least convince them that it’s worth spending more time on learning more about your product.

-The easier this section is to read and the more convincing the features and benefits mentioned, the greater the likelihood that the customer will continue to scroll and engage with the rest of your listing – and eventually buy your product.
+The easier this section is to read and the more convincing the features and benefits mentioned are, the greater the likelihood that the customer will continue to scroll and engage with the rest of your listing – and eventually buy your product.

 The product description is placed quite far down in the listing, which means that customers have to scroll down a good bit in order to see it.

 However, if they do so, it means that they already have an increased interest in your product.
-With a nicely written, persuading description you can now eliminate any doubts the customer may still have and finally convince them to buy.
+With a nicely written, persuading description, you can now eliminate any doubts the customer may still have and finally convince them to purchase your product.

 The emphasis of your product description is not so much on the hard facts and product features such as weight, size or color – you should have already included these in your bullet points – but on reaching the customer on an emotional level.